What is an agile retrospective and why do you need it?

 Is there anything you should avoid during a retrospective?

 The hardest thing for everyone is to open up.
 Discussing the problems is never comfortable, but it gets easier and easier with every meeting.
-You’ve got to make the team feel comfortable and remember to discuss all the issues, somehow managing the meeting by making sure everyone is present and feels equally important.
-Your opinion is valuable as well, don’t forget to express it.
+You’ve got to make the team feel comfortable and remember to discuss all the issues.

 To sum up, why do you need retrospective meetings?